tylerreny/tylerreny.github.io/cv.md

 **2014** “Should We Stay or Should We Go?
 The Impact of Immigrant Campaign Appeals in the ’New South”’

-**2014** “Immigrant Political Ambition: New Americans and the Quest for Political Office” (with Paru Shah).
-Under Review

-**2014** “Guillermo Horton: Anti-Immigrant Appeals in Statewide Electoral Contests” (Working Paper)

 #Informal & reports